BrandLink/BrandLink.Standards/README.md

 Settings in EditorConfig files enable you to maintain consistent coding styles and settings in a codebase, such as indent style, tab width, end of line characters, encoding, and more, regardless of the editor or IDE you use.
 For example, when coding in C#, if your codebase has a convention to prefer that indents always consist of five space characters, documents use UTF-8 encoding, and each line always ends with a CR/LF, you can configure an .editorconfig file to do that.

 Adding an EditorConfig file to your project or codebase does not convert existing styles to the new ones.
 For example, if you have indents in your file that are formatted with tabs, and you add an EditorConfig file that indents with spaces, the indent characters are not automatically converted to spaces.
 However, any new lines of code are formatted according to the EditorConfig file.
-Additionally, if you format the document (**Edit > Advanced > Format Document** or <kbd>Ctrl+K, Ctrl+D</kbd>), the settings in the EditorConfig file are applied to existing lines of code.
+Additionally, if you format the document using  <kbd>Ctrl+K, Ctrl+E</kbd>), the settings in the EditorConfig file are applied to existing lines of code.

+>**Note: EditorConfig relies on a [physical file path hierarchy](https://editorconfig.org/#file-location) to work so after installing or updating the submodule you need to copy the editor.config file to the solution root before adding to Visual Studio.**

 To add an EditorConfig file to your solution open the solution in Visual Studio.
 Select the solution node and right-click.